verus-lang/paper-sosp24-artifact/site/guide.md

   git checkout 2fe4dcdc323b92e93f759cc3e373521366b7f691
   ```

-* Copy the updated SConstruct file from the Artifact Evaluation repo to the ironfleet
+* Copy the updated SConstruct file from the artifact repo to the ironfleet
   directory to make it work with python 3.12, as follows (still in the `Ironclad` directory):
   ```
   cp ..\verus-sosp24-artifact\ironkv\SConstruct-dafny .\ironfleet\SConstruct